 Why is it so difficult to find imported (grass-fed, free-range) marrow bones in Japan?
 Beef marrow bones are very heavy and bulky.
 Making transportation costs to Japan more expensive than the product itself.
 This is the main reason you won't likely find imported marrow bones anywhere else in Japan.
 The second reason is the lack of incentives for farmers.
 Exporting marrow bones is not a lucrative business and the bones are therefore sold locally for the market value.
 We work very closely with Australian farmers and exporters and are able to import a limited amount of marrow bones together with our regular products when there is room left in our container.
 Please expect this product not to be available all year round and to sell out fast.

 Due to limited availability, we source the bones from multiple farms in Australia.
-All of the bones are 100% grass-fed and grass-finished.
+All of the bones are grass-fed.
 We guarantee that the cows were all pasture-raised for life and that the cows were never treated with growth hormones or antibiotics.

 |Contents||1 pack of marrow bones|

 |Defrosting Time||In the fridge: approx. 24h